DerekMarcinyshyn/monashee-backup/README.md

 It saves to a temp folder then after uploading to AWS S3 it removes the $database.sql.gz files.

+It also cleans up the S3 folder by removing daily backups from 2 months ago but leaving the first one of the month.

 ### Events

 ``` MonasheeBackupSuccess ``` fires on completion and passes the $databases array